tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/Screenshot_Profile_B.png)
 ![Alt Text](Screenshots/divider_line_neon.png)

 The first image is of an Instructor Account's Profile which has already been customized and filled with dummy data.
 The second image is of a recently created Student Account that still has all of its personal information fields empty.
-Users can choose to add a profile picture, phone number, physical address, and biography value to their profile.
+Users can choose to add a profile picture, phone number, physical address, and biography information to their profile.
 As seen in the first image above, these values will be displayed underneath the Display Name heading shown at the top of the window.
 The newly chosen profile image will replace the temporary image shown next to the Display Name.

-(Note: The Display Name value is a static string that is a combination of the user's first and last names.
-It cannot be changed or altered.)

 Currently, these informational segments are only visible to the user's profile.
-However, certain pieces of the information will be visible to both other Instructor and Student Accounts in a later release.
+However, certain pieces of the information will be visible to both other Instructor and Student Accounts in a later release via the Attendance Server Function.
 As shown in the images above, the account's designation will be placed on the screen underneath the profile's display name heading.
 Additionally, Student Accounts will have their StudentID placed directly next to the designation.

 To begin customizing the profile, a user can click the edit profile button located at the bottom of the window.
 From here, the user will be greeted with a variant of the following screen: